JonasAlfredsson/git_guides/add-p.md

 #### Commonly used commands

-- y - stage this hunk
+- `y` - stage this hunk
-- n - do not stage this hunk
+- `n` - do not stage this hunk
-- a - stage this and all the remaining hunks in the file
+- `a` - stage this and all the remaining hunks in the file
-- d - do not stage this hunk nor any of the remaining hunks in the file
+- `d` - do not stage this hunk nor any of the remaining hunks in the file

 #### More advanced commands

-- g - select a hunk to go to
+- `g` - select a hunk to go to
-- / - search for a hunk matching the given regex
+- `/` - search for a hunk matching the given regex
-- j - leave this hunk undecided, see next undecided hunk
+- `j` - leave this hunk undecided, see next undecided hunk
-- J - leave this hunk undecided, see next hunk
+- `J` - leave this hunk undecided, see next hunk
-- k - leave this hunk undecided, see previous undecided hunk
+- `k` - leave this hunk undecided, see previous undecided hunk
-- K - leave this hunk undecided, see previous hunk
+- `K` - leave this hunk undecided, see previous hunk
-- s - split the current hunk into smaller hunks
+- `s` - split the current hunk into smaller hunks
-- e - manually edit the current hunk
+- `e` - manually edit the current hunk
-- ? - print help
+- `?` - print help

 #### Some cool tips from the internet

-- If git presents you with a chunk larger than what you would like to add, you can use the "e" interactive command to specify the exact lines that you want added or removed.
+- If git presents you with a chunk larger than what you would like to add, you can use the `e` interactive command to specify the exact lines that you want added or removed.
 This is probably the most powerful option.
 As promised, it will open the hunk in a text editor and you can edit it to your hearts content.
 - Split the hunk into smaller hunks.
 This only works if there’s unchanged lines between the changes in the displayed hunk, so this wouldn’t have any effect in the example above.
-- git reset -p works in a similar way
+- `git reset -p` works in a similar way
-- git commit -p it combines git add -p and git commit in one command.
+- `git commit -p` it combines `git add -p` and `git commit` in one command.